'Women can become chiefs'

-In a judgment that has been hailed as a victory for gender equality and recognition of women in traditional leadership, a Limpopo woman has won the right to succeed her late father as Hosi (chief).
+In a judgment hailed as a victory for gender equality and recognition of women in traditional leadership, a Limpopo woman has won the right to succeed her late father as Hosi (chief).

 Her father, Hosi Fofoza Nwamitwa, died in 1968 without a male heir.
-At the time, Nwamitwa-Shilubana could not succeed her father because the customary law did not permit a woman to become a Hosi.
+At the time, the customary law did not permit a woman to become a Hosi.

 Instead, her place was taken by her uncle, the late chief's brother, Richard Nwamitwa.

 The succession was approved by the Limpopo provincial government.
-But matters came to a head when Hosi Richard Nwamitwa died in 2001.
+But matters came to a head when he died in 2001.

 In a ground-breaking decision, Judge Johann van der Westhuizen said both the high and Appeal courts failed to acknowledge the power of the traditional authorities to develop customary law.

 Van der Westhuizen said the Constitution required courts to respect this.
-The courts must balance the need for flexibility and the imperative to facilitate development against the value of legal certainty and respect for vested rights.
+They must balance the need for flexibility against the value of legal certainty and respect for vested rights.

 The judge highlighted the role the community had played in developing its customary law in accordance with the constitutional right to equality.